ymiroshnyk/neutrinoparticles.js/README.md

 		);
 ```

-This rotation might be used by the effect if this effect was made with rotation applying turned on (it on by default in the Editor).
+This rotation might be used by the effect if this effect was made with rotation applying turned on (it is on by default in the Editor).

 ### Using 3D camera emulation